recursive-automata/word2vec_and_friends/README.md

 closer if they have more friends in common.

 And third, it's a great opportunity to make some eye candy.
-The information in these embedded vectors can be rendered visually with t-SNE diagrams, on which users' friendships can also be shown.
-The first diagram was made mostly from the document vectors, with some contribution from the short-range word vectors to provide cleaner seperation between the clusters.
+The information in these embedded vectors can be rendered visually with t-SNE diagrams [4], on which the network's social graph is plotted.
+The first diagram was made mostly from the document vectors, with small contribution from the short-range word vectors to provide cleaner seperation between the clusters.
 Six large clusters clearly turn up, and hierarchical clustering captures them very well.
-The second t-SNE diagram takes the concatenated word vectors and vectors as input, and the result captures much more of the structure of individual clusters without getting too noisy.
+The second t-SNE diagram takes the concatenated long- and short-range word and document vectors as input, and the result captures much more of the structure of individual clusters while retaining distinction and not getting too noisy.

 ## Stackoverflow posts